Welcome to the Wonderful World of Biology

 - The department is located in Baker Hall, named for famous Sonoma County biologist Milo Baker.

 - The department sponsors one public interest lecture series: the Peter Leveque Natural History Lecture, held once each year in the spring semester.

-- Life Sciences has an active independent study program.
+- Biological Sciences has an active independent study program.
 Students must have completed at least one course in the department and must have a faculty sponsor.
 They can participate in a research project or serve as teaching assistants in lab courses they have completed.
 During the 09/10 school year, students completed articulation of a variety of animal skeletons, including mountain lion, antelope and a giraffe in our research lab, room 1805.
 Their completed projects are on display in the Mahoney Library on the Petaluma campus.